zdu-strong/transparent-republic/README.md

 If the impeachment rate ≥ 50%, the supervisor is removed immediately.<br/>

-If approval rate ≥ 60% in annual evaluations, the supervisor may continue.<br/>

 ## 🔷 2.
 Community Supervisors  <br/>

 Each Community Supervisor represents a defined community.<br/>